bvandelft/getting-started-with-dbt-on-snowflake/README.md

 At the bottom run **dbt build** to run the whole project in your Snowflake environment

-After the run succeeded you can review the materialzed data in your Snowflake Schema or check the run status of very test and model
+After the run succeeded you can review the materialzed data in your Snowflake Schema or check the run status of every test and model

 <img width="1173" height="587" alt="Screenshot 2025-07-11 at 15 17 39" src="https://github.com/user-attachments/assets/b0800f2a-f461-4ca7-b697-527980f8ac02" />